Washington runs away from Washington State in Pac-12 women’s basketball opener

 Meanwhile, Washington State fell to 5-7 and lost its fifth straight game.

-Without injured forwards Borislava Hristova and Louise Brown — their two leading scorers — the Cougars struggled to keep pace offensively with the high-scoring Huskies.
+Without injured forwards Borislava Hristova and Louise Brown — their two leading scorers — the Cougars struggled to keep pace offensively with the high-scoring Huskies, who led by 41 points in the final minutes.

+“People are going to see this score and are going to go, huh?”
+Neighbors said.
+“We played really well, and when we make 16 threes the score can get out of control.

+“I don’t know if it’s a statement, but I certainly think maybe a little bit of validation against another good team that we can make shots.”

-Washington plays defending Pac-12 champion Oregon (10-2) on Friday in its Pac-12 road opener.
+Washington plays Oregon (10-2) on Friday and No. 22 Oregon State (11-1), the defending Pac-12 champion, on Sunday in its first conference road games.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.